 The “secret” to getting in shape

-Getting in shape is hard.
 It requires time, knowledge, and motivation.
 And just when you think you’re doing everything right, you can still get injured, get stuck, or lose motivation, and quit.

-And when you get stuck, you can work out for months before you make noticable progress.
-Get injured (or lose motivation), and quit?
-You can lose all your gains… and have to start all over again.
+And when you quit, you can lose all your gains… and have to start all over again.

 But I’ll be honest: trainers are not for everyone.
 As a trainer myself, I can confirm that.
 An experienced, certified trainer will cost you $60-$100 an hour.
 Over months, that can pile up to thousands of dollars.
 Plus, most trainers work by appointment only.
 And if you don’t show up, some will charge you anyway.
 Ouch.

-If you’re like our customers, the most important thing you want is getting results.
+If you’re like our customers, the most important thing you want is results.
 Chances are, you want to:

 - Look and feel your best